Nonparametric estimation of the diffusion coefficient from S.D.E. paths: Adaptive estimation of the diffusion coefficient from repeated observations

-We deduce from Theorem~\ref{thm:AdaptiveEstimator-OnePath} that if we assume that $\sigma^2 \in \Sigma_{I}(\beta,R)$, then the adaptive estimator $\widehat{\sigma}^{2}_{\widehat{K},L}$ reaches a rate of order $n^{-\beta/(2\beta+1)}$ (up to a log-factor).
+We deduce from Theorem~\ref{thm:AdaptiveEstimator-OnePath} that if we assume that $\sigma^2 \in \Sigma_{I}(\beta,R)$, then the adaptive estimator $\widehat{\sigma}^{2}_{\widehat{K}}$ reaches a rate of order $n^{-\beta/(2\beta+1)}$ (up to a log-factor).
 The result of this theorem is almost a deduction of the result of Theorem~\ref{thm:adaptive estimator - compact interval}, the slight difference being the use, in the proofs, of the local time of the process and the equivalence relation between the pseudo-norm $\|.\|_{n,1}$ with the pseudo-norm $\|.\|_X$ instead of the empirical norm $\|.\|_n$ considered in the proof of Theorem~\ref{thm:adaptive estimator - compact interval}.
+Since the condition imposed on the dimension of the approximation subspace strongly restricts the model selection, we extend the set of possible values of the dimension to $\mathcal{M} = \left\{1, \ldots, \sqrt{n}/\log(n)\right\}$ for the numerical study of the estimation of the square $\sigma^{2}$ of the diffusion coefficient.